faosorios/fastmatrix/README.md

 The next release (planned for August 31, 2020) includes the following additions:
 * Array multiplication (see for instance, Appendix A of Wei, 1998).
+* Operations envolving the commutation matrix, with minimum requeriments of storage.
 * Column-equilibration to rectangular matrices.
 * Inner products and norms for matrices.
 * Lp norms for vectors.